sLikitha7/child-mortality-insights-Tableau-Dashboard/README.md

 Why This Matters
 Understanding child mortality trends is crucial for policymakers and organizations working on global health initiatives.
 This project aims to provide data-driven insights to help drive action towards reducing infant mortality worldwide.

-🚀 Explore the dashboards and uncover key insights into neonatal health!